Red blood cell

-The cytoplasm of a red blood cell is rich in hemoglobin, an iron-containing biomolecule that can bind oxygen and is responsible for the red color of the cells and the blood.
+The cytoplasm of a red blood cell is rich in hemoglobin (Hb), an iron-containing biomolecule that can bind oxygen and is responsible for the red color of the cells and the blood.
 Each human red blood cell contains approximately 270 million hemoglobin molecules.
 The cell membrane is composed of proteins and lipids, and this structure provides properties essential for physiological cell function such as deformability and stability of the blood cell while traversing the circulatory system and specifically the capillary network.

 In humans, mature red blood cells are flexible biconcave disks.
-They lack a cell nucleus and organelles, to accommodate maximum space for hemoglobin; they can be viewed as sacks of hemoglobin, with a plasma membrane as the sack.
+They lack a cell nucleus (which is expelled during development) and organelles, to accommodate maximum space for hemoglobin; they can be viewed as sacks of hemoglobin, with a plasma membrane as the sack.
 Approximately 2.4 million new erythrocytes are produced per second in human adults.
 The cells develop in the bone marrow and circulate for about 100–120 days in the body before their components are recycled by macrophages.
 Each circulation takes about 60 seconds (one minute).
-Approximately 84% of the cells in the human body are 20–30 trillion red blood cells.
+Approximately 84% of the cells in the human body are the 20–30 trillion red blood cells.
 Nearly half of the blood's volume (40% to 45%) is red blood cells.

-Packed red blood cells (pRBC) are red blood cells that have been donated, processed, and stored in a blood bank for blood transfusion.
+Packed red blood cells are red blood cells that have been donated, processed, and stored in a blood bank for blood transfusion.